 "You won't find two better musicians in Pittsburgh...they are the real deal.
 With those boys, we all play on a separate but connected plane.
 Like three chemists running around a laboratory, there's a beautiful chaos to it.
 When we show up...we show the f@#% up.
 There's nothing better than a rock show..."

 And while the band has turned their efforts toward touring, Aris remains adamant about reviving Pittsburgh’s live music scene as well as remaining a part of it:

-“My dad and uncle were such an integral part of Pittsburgh's blues/rock scene and it was right here on Carson at Excuses – Warren King, Billy Price, Don Hollowood, Norman Nardini, Koko Taylor, Joffo Simmons, Phillip Walker…even Junior Wells and Bruce Willis played harp in here.
+“My dad and uncle were such an integral part of the Pittsburgh scene and it was right here on Carson at Excuses – Bill Toms & Hard Rain, Warren King, Billy Price, Don Hollowood, Norman Nardini, Koko Taylor, Joffo Simmons, Phillip Walker…even Junior Wells and Bruce Willis played harp in here.
 That is the Southside that people forget...”